Hundreds of musical artists send me their work each year.

-As a fellow musician, it’s easy for me to remember that each CD or MP3 is a piece of art, beloved by its creator.
+As a fellow musician, it’s easy for me to remember that each MP3 or CD is a piece of art, beloved by its creator.
 Each song is a part of someone’s dream.

 As a DJ having to choose from the horde, I’m seeing that many groups and artists make recurring mistakes that stop them from getting radio play.

-Eliminating these common roadblocks can speed your way to the top.
+Eliminating these common roadblocks can step up your professional game.

 1. Bad Band Name